alvaro20dam/alvaro20dam.github.io/about.md

 My goal is to learn new things, improve my skills, and share my knowledge with others.
 I am always open to feedback, collaboration, and new opportunities.
 If you want to get in touch with me, you can contact me through my email or social media links.

-### Thank you for visiting my webpage, and I hope you enjoy it!
+### Thank you for visiting my webpage, and I hope you enjoy it

 ---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)